alttch/eva3/doc/auth.rst

 If more than one key (so more than one ACL) is assigned:

-* item ACLs, cdata and allow/assign hosts/networks are merged as-is
+* item ACLs, cdata and allow/assign hosts/networks are merged as-is, including deny ACLs

 * special ACLs are merged with higher access level (e.g. if one of keys has master access, the combined ACL will have master access as well)